Road Scholar Programs at Laurelville

 Laurelville has served as Road Scholar (previously referred to as Elderhostel) host for two decades, facilitating cycling tours on the Great Allegheny Passage, hiking treks through the Laurel Highlands, and visits to a number of Frank Lloyd Wright homes.

-Bicycling the Great Allegheny Passage
+Maryland & Penn.: A Bike Trek in the Great Allegheny Passage

 Tour 100 miles of the Great Allegheny Passage on your bicycle and discover its history, culture and natural beauty.
 Learn history dating back to the 18th century along the trail and absorb the beauty and charm of Pennsylvania’s most traveled bike route.